405 KAR 7:001. Definitions for 405 KAR Chapter 7.

-(17) "Coal processing waste" means materials which are separated from the product coal during the cleaning, concentrating, or other processing or preparation of coal.
+(17) "Coal processing waste" means materials separated from the product coal during the cleaning, concentrating, or other processing or preparation of coal.

 (19) "Cumulative measurement period" means the period of time over which both cumulative production and cumulative revenue are measured.

 (20) "Cumulative production" means the total tonnage of coal or other minerals extracted from a mining area during the cumulative measurement period.
-The inclusion of stockpiled coal and other mineral tonnages in this total shall be governed by Section 7 of 405 KAR 7:035.
+The inclusion of stockpiled coal and other mineral tonnages in this total is established in 405 KAR 7:035, Section 7.

 (21) "Cumulative revenue" means the total revenue derived from the sale of coal or other minerals and the fair market value of coal or other minerals transferred or used, but not sold, during the cumulative measurement period.